-Lord, I entrust my whole life to You without reserve.
+My glorious Lord, I entrust my whole life to You without reserve.
 Help me to see those areas of my life that are still filled with selfishness.
 May I trust You above all things and completely lose myself for You and the sake of Your holy will.
 Jesus, I trust in You.

 Are You Judgmental?